Chapter 89 - M.

 The Wererats want to take more than just the chalice.
 They want to break into

 the vault.
-It’s a high-tech alarm, but the vault is something one of the
+It’s a high-tech alarm, but the vault is something one of The

-one of the Wererats and break into the vault.
-They could outsource it to their
+the vault.
+They could outsource it to their usual contact, but they figure I’m

-usual contact, but they figure I’m cheaper.
-Despite me telling them I’m not an
+cheaper.
+Despite me telling them I’m not an expert at cracking vaults or alarms

-expert at cracking vaults or alarms they assure me I’ll be ready to go with a
+they assure me I’ll be ready to go with a few days of preparation.

 What I’m scared of

-alert everyone and flee before regrouping.
+everyone and flee before regrouping.
 I was surprised when Destiny disagreed

-Same as Elves, goblins, orcs, Werewolves and every other creature I’ve met or
+and every other creature I’ve met or seen lately.
+A conclusion that I’ve come

-seen lately.
-A conclusion that I’ve come to on my own, they’re sapient and just
+to on my own, they’re sentient and just as capable as humans.

 “If it was up to me, we’d just kill them all while they